Approaches to infrastructure procurement in Australia have evolved considerably over decades, giving rise to a suite of models.

 PPPs versus City Deals

-City Deals are a relatively recent development in the infrastructure landscape in Australia, generating much interest in both the infrastructure and broader communities.
-They vary in scope and coverage between cities, but does the model’s focus on infrastructure, sustainability and social outcomes overpower or lend itself to PPPs?
+City Deals are a relatively recent development in the infrastructure landscape in Australia, arousing interest in both the infrastructure and broader communities.
+But recently questions have been raised as to whether the model’s focus on infrastructure, sustainability and social outcomes over power lends itself to PPPs.
+Ms. Black believes it does.

 “City deals are highly effective at what they set out to achieve – greater collaboration between all three tiers of government and stakeholders to deliver a community benefit.
 As too are PPPs.